Skip to main content

 • Students: complete a short survey (three to four questions) midway through a semester/teaching period.

-• Feedback: student feedback is de-identified and shared with Unit Coordinators and tutors.
+• Feedback: student feedback is de-identified and shared with Unit Coordinators and teaching staff.

-• Tutors and Unit Coordinators: meet to discuss the results and identify practices to maintain quality and strategies for improvement.
+• Teaching staff and Unit Coordinators: meet to discuss the results and identify practices to maintain quality and strategies for improvement.

 About the survey